mvolkmann/blog/src/web-dev-tips.md

 In most cases `click` events should only be associated with `<button>` elements, not with generic elements like `<div>`.

+### Values of the type attribute on input elements

 HTML5 added by values for the `input` element `type` attribute.
 These can change the way the element is rendered and provide additional input validation.